navaneethbv/Kaggle_Titanic-Survivors/README.md

 # Kaggle_Titanic-Survivors
-Attempt of Kaggle's Titanic Survivors Challenge using R
+Practice of Kaggle's Titanic Survivors Challenge using R

+Credit goes to David Langer's Video on Youtube.